luishgarciap/RE-STORM/README.md

 (POMDPs), is a technique to support reasoning and decision making based on the trade-offs of NFRs by Self Adaptive Systems (SASs), and underpinned by POMDPs.

 Luis Garcia-Paucar, Nelly Bencomo.
 Requirements Trade-offs for Self-adaptation using Requirements-aware Runtime Models based on Partially Observable Markov Decision Processes.
-Submitted to http://www.sosym.org/
+Paper submitted to http://www.sosym.org/

 ## Acknowledgements